-We refer to Note 2.5.
-Note 2.9.
-Note 3.3 and Note 4 to the consolidated financial statements.
+We refer to Note 2.5, Note 2.10, Note 3.3 and Note 4 to the financial statements.

-The carrying value of the Group's vessels amounted to US\$427,508,000 as at 31 December 2016.
+The carrying value of the Group's vessels amounted to US\$289,077,000 as at 31 December 2017.

 Following the less than favourable outlook of the industry, the Group carried out a detailed impairment review of the vessels.
 The Group determined the recoverable amount for each vessel based on the higher of the fair value of the vessel less the estimated costs of disposal and the carrying value of the vessels based on the "value-in-use" (the "VIU") methodology.
-As a result of the assessment, the Group recognised an impairment loss of US\$44.1 million for eight vessels during the financial year ended 31 December 2016.
-For the remaining vessels, management concluded that the recoverable value was higher than their carrying values and no further impairment provision was made.
+As a result of the assessment, the Group recognised a total impairment of US\$81,129,000 for 12 vessels during the financial year ended 31 December 2017.
+For the remaining vessels, management concluded that the recoverable amount was higher than their carrying values and no further impairment provision was required.